Future Skills

 Industry Image

 We engage with young people, education providers and employers to transform perceptions of careers in the built environment.
-By 2030 we aim to have engaged with more than 5,000 young people, as we champion the industry and showcase the breadth of attractive opportunities available to people from all walks of life.
+We undertake a range of engagement activities, such as events with schools, colleges and universities or offering work experience placements to give people an opportunity to experience working in the sector, and are growing our network of STEM (Science, Technology, Engineering and Maths) ambassadors.
+By 2030 we aim to have engaged with more than 50,000 young people, as we champion the industry and showcase the breadth of attractive opportunities available to people from all walks of life.

 Employee Skills